 The global situation ushering people indoors has definitely thwarted a lot of travel plans.
 But you can have an equally amazing globe-trotting experience from the comfort of your home.
 We’re here with some of best shows about travel, to watch while you can’t travel – touché right?

-Yep, you read that right.
 When platforms like Netflix, Hulu, Amazon Prime provide unlimited binge-worthy fun, it’s gonna take some real effort to get bored at home.

 He visits cities all over the USA, Europe, and even goes as far as Congo and Libya to explore his love for people, their lifestyles, histories, and of course – good food.